-With funding provided by the Khyentse Foundation, the American Academy of Religion will award travel grants to support the participation of native Himalayan or Tibetan scholars at the 2021 and 2021 AAR Annual Meetings.
+With funding provided by the Khyentse Foundation, the American Academy of Religion will award travel grants to support the participation of native Himalayan or Tibetan scholars at the 2021 and 2022 AAR Annual Meetings.
 This travel grant program encourages inclusivity for scholars from the religiously and ethnically diverse wider geographic region of Inner Asia, Himalayas, and Tibet.
 The members of the AAR Tibetan and Himalayan Religions Program Unit will review the eligible applications and select the grant winners.
-There will be two grant cycles: one in 2021 (open) and one in 2022 (opening in 2022).
+There will be two grant cycles: one in 2021 (closed) and one in 2022 (open).

 To be eligible to apply, applicants must be accepted to participate on a panel or session at the AAR Annual Meeting.

 Grant winners within North America will be awarded $1,500 USD.
 International grant winners will be awarded $2,500 USD.
 The costs for an AAR Membership (if not current) and the Annual Meeting registration fee will be deducted from the award amount before grant funds are disbursed to the recipient.
 The grant funds will be dispersed in US currency only.
 International grant winners are responsible for converting funds.

 Eligible travel expenses include roundtrip standard coach air/train fare, ground transportation, lodging and meals.
 No indirect costs, such as administration fees or conversion costs, are permitted.

 Grant recipients must submit a final report detailing participation in the Annual Meeting and supporting documentation for expenses by December 31 of the award year.

 Native Himalayan or Tibetan scholar